allienka/Birdnest-project/README.md

 # Database Drones<br>
 <b>Table Drone:</b><br>
--serial number : the drones serial number, primary key -First name: first name to who the drone is registered -Last name: last name of the person to who the drone in registered
+-serial number : the drones serial number, primary key<br>
+-First name: first name to who the drone is registered<br>
+-Last name: last name of the person to who the drone in registered<br>
--email: email of the person
+-email: email of the person<br>
--phone number: person's phone number
+-phone number: person's phone number<br>
--position: the drones position
+-position: the drones position<br>
 -timedate: the date and time when the drone was seen in the NDZ